 Alabama, New Mexico, North Dakota, South Dakota, West Virginia, and Wyoming are the six states that don’t allow you to go to jail for contempt.

 If you can’t show up for an examination, you should reach out to the creditor’s attorney ahead of time and request to reschedule.
 If the other side won’t reschedule, you should file a motion with the court.
 You should also answer the questions truthfully when you do take the exam.
-You don’t have the right to remain silent in the examination.
+You don’t have the right to remain silent during the examination.

-Protect Yourself From Aggressive Creditors
+Protect Yourself From Aggressive Creditors: Know Your Rights

 Another way to protect yourself from aggressive collectors is through debt relief.
-This could be filing for bankruptcy, consolidating your debt, setting up a debt management plan, or negotiating a settlement with the debt collector.
-Upsolve has helpful resources on filing for bankruptcy.
+Examples include consolidating your debt, setting up a debt management plan, negotiating a settlement with the debt collector, or filing for bankruptcy.

 If you fail to adhere to post-judgment court procedures, you can be placed in jail for contempt.
 Also, if you don’t comply with a debt examination, you can go to jail.
-Finally, issues stemming from breaking federal law, not paying child support, and not paying court fees when you’re financially able can all also land you in jail.
+Finally, issues stemming from breaking federal tax laws, not paying child support, and not paying court fees when you’re financially able can all also land you in jail.

 Despite these loopholes, debt collectors are forbidden by federal law from threatening you with prison time to get you to pay a debt.
 To protect yourself, know what debt collection techniques are considered harassment under federal law and always pay attention to court notices.
 Doing all of this will keep you out of jail.